Bear Viewing at Brooks Lodge, Katmai National Park

 Day 3: Brooks Falls > Anchorage Spend your last few hours in Katmai pursuing your own interests.
 Take a last walk to Brooks Falls, snap a few last photos or visit the Trading Post where souvenirs and post cards may be purchased.
 Early afternoon it's time to say your good byes and head back to Anchorage.

 Please Note • Peak bear viewing peak time is July or September. • June and August offer an excellent opportunity for sport fishing on the Brooks River for rainbow trout grayling, lake trout and char. • Bears may be seen during this time; however the bears are not always seen at the falls and as always bears are never guaranteed. • Be prepared for stormy weather and sometimes sunshine.
 Summer daytime temperatures range from about 5-13 degrees C; the average low is 7.
 Strong winds and sudden gusts frequently sweep the area.
 Skies are clear about 20% of the summer.
 Light rain can last for days. • There is a store located at the lodge for buying small personal items. • Guests are not allowed to bring food to the lodge

-• 2 Nights accommodation • Return flights Anchorage to Brooks Falls • Bear and wildlife viewing at lodge • Valley of 10,000 Smokes Tour including a sack lunch
+• 2 Nights accommodation • Return flights Anchorage to Brooks Falls • Un-guided bear and wildlife viewing at lodge • Valley of 10,000 Smokes Tour including a sack lunch

 Pricing (per person) $NZD